 View of St. Stephen's Basilica from Zrínyi u.
 (Street)

-St. Stephen’s Basilica (Hungarian: Szent István-Bazilika ⭐⭐), is a Roman Catholic basilica in Budapest, Hungary.
-It is named in honor of Stephen, the first King of Hungary (c 975–1038), whose right hand is housed in the reliquary.
+St. Stephen’s Basilica (Hungarian: Szent István-Bazilika ⭐⭐) is a Roman Catholic basilica located in Budapest, Hungary.
+It is named in honor of Stephen, the first King of Hungary (c.
+975–1038), whose right hand is preserved in the basilica’s reliquary.

 Photo Gallery